Adlam4002/week-5-group-project-/README.md

 Team members: Alex , Daniel , Josh

 Project description:
-A site which both allows you to create a virtual pantry of all the food items in your house and see which recipes you might want to cook using those ingredients.
+A fun and interactive To-Do list app with RPG elements.
+In a charming pixelated style, this app turns your daily tasks into an adventure.
+Completing tasks earns you experience points (XP) and levels up your character.
+Each level unlocks new player icons, making your avatar cooler.
+This app helps you stay organized while adding a fun twist, making every task feel like an achievement in your RPG journey.

 Problem domain:
-People can't always remember what food items they have in their houses, and coming up with recipe ideas isn't always easy.
+People often struggle to manage and prioritize their daily tasks effectively, and remembering all tasks without a systematic approach can lead to stress and missed deadlines.
+Balancing work, personal life, and other responsibilities can be challenging without a clear and organized way to visualize and update tasks as priorities change.

 User stories:
-As a user, I want to see a list of the items I have in my pantry.
+As a user I want to be able to a see a list of my pending tasks and completed tasks.
+As a user I want to set a timer to have my task done by.
+As a user I want to filter my tasks by category.
+As a user i want to press a button to mark a task complete.

 Wireframe: